abimsedhain/Learn_Git/README.md

     It is the default or main branch.
 A version of the repository that is considered the single source of truth.

 ## Reference
-    A Git ref or reference is a name corresponding to a commit hash.
-The references are stored in a file .git/refs directory of the repository.
+    A Git reference is a name corresponding to a commit hash(SHA-1 Hash).
+References are pointers to commits.
+    Unlike objects they are mutable.

 ## HEAD
     A reference to the most recent commit on a branch.
 The most recent commit is commonly referred to as the tip